-An art historian and ESSEC graduate, Catherine Hellier du Verneuil worked for several European museums (Rijksmuseum, British Museum, Victoria and Albert) before entering publishing with the Flammarion group.
-In 1995, she and her partner created Editions Quatre Rivières, a house specializing in the design and publishing of books-objects and animated books for Youth and Art.
+Art historian and ESSEC graduate, Catherine Hellier du Verneuil worked for several European museums (Rijksmuseum, British Museum, Victoria & Albert) before embarking on publishing within the Flammarion group.
+In 1995, she created with her partner Editions Quatre Fleuves, a house specializing in the design and publishing of object books and animated books for Youth and Art.
 In 2002 she created the Amarante company to carry out consulting missions, including editorial and artistic.
 Collector by passion and family tradition, she invested young in classical art (engravings, gouaches, Flemish paintings sixteenth and seventeenth centuries) before starting a collection of contemporary art at the turn of the millennium.
-In 2009 she joined the association of Friends of Fine Arts of Paris, chaired by Agnès b, to help the young artists of the School in their professional career.
-She still has a role in young artists and her profession as a publisher.
+In 2009 she joined the association of Friends of Beaux-Arts de Paris, chaired by Agnès b., to help the young artists of the School in their professional career.
+Today, she still works with young artists and her profession as a publisher.

 © Irwin Leullier

 Director of the Fonds Régional d’Art Contemporain Picardie

-Art critic and exhibitions curator, in charge of the program of the Chapel of the Visitation in Thonon-les-Bains (74 - France), Philippe Piguet was the artistic director of Drawing Now Art Fair from 2010 to 2018.
-He has been a regular contributor to the journals L'Œil, since 1985, and Art Absolument since 2002.
-Author of numerous catalogue texts, he has been teaching art history at ICART, Institut supérieur des carrières artistiques, since 1986 and has been developing an important conference business.
+Art critic and independent curator, in charge of the programming of the Chapel of the Visitation of Thonon-les-Bains (74), Philippe Piguet was artistic director of Drawing Now Art Fair from 2010 to 2018.
+He has been a regular contributor to the magazines L'oeil since 1985 and art absolument since 2002.
+Author of numerous catalogue texts, he has been teaching art history at ICART – Institut supérieur des carrières artistique – since 1986 and has developed an important conference activity.